philjang/diy-api-mongoose/README.md

 5. Add Mongoose functionality!

 **Recommended Workflow:**
 1. Stub out your routes.
-For the purposes of initial declaration, `res.send("test")` to make sure you're hitting them.
+For the purposes of initial declaration, `res.json({message: "test"})` to make sure you're hitting them.
 2. Link your model to your server.
 3. Update your routes to "do something" and make the magic happen!